 - Increased appetite and weight gain

-These drugs are frequently able to provide moderate pain relief from chronic pain, although may be associated with adverse effects such as drowsiness, weight gain and dry mouth.
-However, the dose required for pain relief is typically lower than that used for depression and is thus associated with few side effects.
+These drugs are frequently able to provide moderate pain relief from chronic pain, although they may be associated with adverse effects such as drowsiness, weight gain, and dry mouth.
+However, the dose required for pain relief is typically lower than that used for depression and is thus associated with fewer side effects.

 Serotonin and norepinephrine reuptake inhibitors (SNRIs) such as venlafaxine and duloxetine may also help to relieve chronic pain.
-As these medications are usually used in the same therapeutic doses as for depression, they are a suitable option for patients that suffer from both conditions.
-This also carries an increased risk of side effects, such as drowsiness, insomnia and elevated blood pressure.
+As these medications are usually used in the same therapeutic doses as for depression, they are a suitable option for patients who suffer from both conditions.
+This also carries an increased risk of side effects, such as drowsiness, insomnia, and elevated blood pressure.

-Selective serotonin reuptake inhibitors (SSRIs) such as paroxetine and fluoxetine may also be used in patients with concurrent depression and chronic pain, but appear to have limited effectiveness as a stand-alone pain relief.
-However, they are thought to increase the analgesic effects of some tricyclic antidepressants when used together.
+Selective serotonin reuptake inhibitors (SSRIs) such as paroxetine and fluoxetine may also be used in patients with concurrent depression and chronic pain, but appear to have limited effectiveness as stand-alone pain relief.
+However, these agents are thought to increase the analgesic effects of some TCAs when used together.